 3. Reminder Postcards are EXPENSIVE

 The average one doctor practice has approximately 1,200 clients in their database.
 One postcard with postage is approximately 80 cents in the United States.
-If you do that math, that’s approximately $1,000 every year on just ONE postcard reminder for each client.
+If you do that math, that’s approximately $1,000 every year on just ONE postcard reminder for each individual client.

-Now what happens if your client loses the postcard, it gets lost in the mail, or they just plain forget to call because they receive the postcard at the wrong time?
+What happens if your client loses the postcard, it gets lost in the mail, or they just plain forget to call because they receive the postcard at the wrong time?
 This is why it’s important to maintain as many lines of communication as possible with your clients and use postcards as a fail safe.

-At PetDesk, our reminders are sent through digital forms of communication first—think text messages, emails, calendar reminders and app notifications.
+At PetDesk, our reminders are sent through digital forms of communication first—think text messages, emails, calendar reminders, and app notifications.
 If your clients fail to confirm or communicate that they are attending their scheduled appointment digitally, only then postcards will be mailed out to them.
 This automated functionality helps reduce costs on reminder postcards and lower your no-show rate.

 4. Automated SMS Reminders Can Save Your Staff Time

 How much time does your staff spend making reminder calls?
 What things could your staff be working on that could make a bigger impact on your day-to-day?
 If you were to take away repetitive tasks that can be automated, your staff members could spend more time on what matters most – pet health.

 Not only does your staff get a break from manually sending out postcards, but your clients will receive their reminders on a platform that they check consistently.
 With automated reminders, both your staff and your clients don’t have to worry about remembering when to schedule appointments or check-ins.

 If you’re considering implementing digital reminders for your veterinary practice, including SMS marketing capabilities can greatly improve the number of clients that you ultimately reach with your message.